 What happens if there are price rises?

 The rate we agree to pay and the rates of state benefits are normally reviewed every year and any changes are effective from April.
-However, it is important that you inform the Financial Assessments Officers in the Residential Team dealing with your financial assessment promptly when your finances change.
+However, it is important that you inform the Customer Financial Management Officers in the Residential Team dealing with your financial assessment promptly when your finances change.
 They will tell you if there is any change to the contribution we ask you to make to the cost of your accommodation.

 What if I own a property?